Client Agreement of Policies, Terms and Conditions

-- To keep all personal property and art material kits under work tables and out of designated walkways and traffic areas.
+- To keep all personal property under work tables and out of designated walkways and traffic areas.

-- To wash hands to initiate, and to close, his or her class time, and to also wash hands as needed, given other circumstances.
+- To wash hands to initiate, and to close, his or her class time, and to also wash hands as needed, given other work circumstances in studio.

 - To not enter any portion of the AAHP premises at any time while under the influence of alcohol, illegal substances, and/or prescription drugs that may hamper his or her ability to follow the AAHP safety protocol, and/or interrupt studio etiquette.

-- To not bring a child(ren) into the studio who is not also taking class.
-If Student is caring for a child(ren) during class time, that child(ren) may be attended to by the family’s other caretaker in the AAHP Waiting Room.
+- To not bring a child(ren) into the active studio if said child(ren) is not also taking class.
+If Student is caring for a child(ren) during class time, that child(ren) will need to be attended to by another non-AAHP caretaker in the AAHP’s Waiting Room.

-- To comply with municipal, county and state regulations and policies that may override the AAHP’s CS&HP.
+- To comply with municipal, county, state and federal regulations on health, safety and security policies that may override the AAHP’s Student Safety Guidelines at any time.

 - Weapons, or other instruments intended for use as weapons